TheSocietyOfCoders/tsoc-projects/project-set-1/README.md

 2. [Step Wise Guide to start with Open Source](https://www.geeksforgeeks.org/step-wise-guide-to-start-with-open-source/)

-### Task 2
+### Project 2

 #### Naive Autocompletion

-This task can be done in any language of your choice. **Avoid using in-built functions for tasks such as sorting, finding etc.**
+This project can be done in any language of your choice. **Avoid using in-built functions for projects such as sorting, finding etc.**

-For this task, you are given two text files - words.txt and words_with_counts.txt
+For this project, you are given two text files - words.txt and words_with_counts.txt

 You have to work with words.txt but can choose to work with words_with_counts.txt for an additional challenge, which has been described at the end.

-Your task will be to implement an autocomplete feature.
+Your project will be to implement an autocomplete feature.
 The program will ask the user for a string and then print some strings which have the given string as a prefix.
 Eg - For an input string of "th", the output might be "the", "that", "that", "this".
 This output depends on the dictionary available to you.

-You have to finish the following subtasks -
+You have to finish the following subprojects -
 1. Write a function *read_txt_file(txt_file)*
    - This function will read the given text file and return an array with the words in the text file
    - **Input**